-Cost of portal revenues for the current quarter increased 14%, or approximately \$4.0 million, over the prior year quarter.
-Substantially all of the increase, or approximately \$3.9 million, was attributable to an increase in same state cost of portal revenues; and approximately \$0.1 million was attributable to our newer portals in Pennsylvania, Oregon, and Maryland.
-The prior year quarter included start-up costs of approximately \$1.8 million in our Oregon and Maryland portals, which had not yet begun generating revenues.
+Cost of portal revenues for the current quarter increased 14%, or approximately \$4.3 million, over the prior year quarter.
+Of this increase, (i) 10%, or approximately \$3.0 million, was attributable to an increase in same state cost of portal revenues; and (ii) 4%, or approximately \$1.3 million, was attributable to our newer portals in Wisconsin, Pennsylvania, Oregon and Maryland.

 The increase in same state cost of portal revenues in the current quarter was partially attributable to higher employee compensation and benefit costs across various portals and certain costs related to, in part, the motor vehicle inspection service as part of the DPS Direct suite of services we are implementing in Texas.
 In addition, the increase in the current quarter was partially attributable to an increase in variable fees to process credit/debit card transactions, due mainly to higher transaction volumes from our portals in New Jersey, Texas and Colorado, among others.
 A significant percentage of our non-DMV transaction-based revenues are generated from online applications whereby users pay for information or transactions via credit/debit cards.
-We typically earn a percentage of the credit/debit card transaction.
+We typically earn a percentage of the credit/debit card transaction amount, but also must pay an associated interchange fee to the bank that processes the credit/debit card transaction.
 We earn a lower gross profit percentage on these transactions as compared to our other non-DMV applications.
 However, we plan to continue to implement these services as they contribute favorably to our operating income growth.

-Our portal gross profit percentage was 44% for the current quarter, up from 37% in the prior year quarter, due mainly to higher revenues from our newer portals in Pennsylvania, Oregon and Maryland in the current quarter and higher start-up costs from our Oregon portal in the prior year quarter, as discussed above.
-We currently expect to expand our operations in newer portal states, particularly Pennsylvania, and increase capital expenditures and staffing levels over the remainder of 2013, which will increase costs and lower our portal gross profit percentage.
+Our portal gross profit percentage was 44% for the current quarter, up from 38% in the prior year quarter, due mainly to higher revenues from our newer portals in Pennsylvania, Oregon and Maryland and higher same state revenue growth in the current quarter, and to start-up dilution in our Oregon portal in the prior year quarter.
+See the discussion above in Portal Revenues regarding the collectability of amounts due from the Commonwealth of Pennsylvania.
+If we are unable to collect, or determine that it is probable that we will not collect, some or all of the amounts due from the Commonwealth of Pennsylvania, our portal gross profit percentage may be adversely affected in the period such amounts are deemed uncollectable.
+We currently expect to continue to expand our operations in newer portal states, particularly Wisconsin and Pennsylvania, and increase capital expenditures and staffing levels over the remainder of 2013, which we currently expect will increase costs and lower our portal gross profit percentage in those states.
 We carefully monitor our portal gross profit percentage to strike the balance between generating a solid return for our stockholders and delivering value to our government partners through reinvestment in our portal operations (which we believe also benefits our stockholders).